mlilien/bb-cplusplus/README.md

 This building block provides a doxygen configuration file `service/Doxyfile`.
 Use this file to configure doxygen for your use.

-For further information to configure doxygen see:
+For further information how to configure doxygen, see:

 <https://www.doxygen.nl/manual/config.html>